Concrete Block Foundations: When to DIY and When to Call a Pro

 In any case, less than one inch of displacement can be cured with bracing by one of two main methods:

-• Concrete block foundations can be reinforced with concrete and rebar.
-Experts can thread steel rebar into existing concrete blocks, then fill the blocks with new concrete for greater strength against water pressure.
+1. Reinforcing concrete block foundations with concrete and rebar.
+Experts can thread steel rebar into existing concrete blocks, and fill the blocks with new concrete for greater strength against water pressure.
 A block is also typically nailed to the joists to keep the top of the foundation walls from tipping inward.

-• Otherwise, steel columns can be pushed against a concrete block foundation, then bolted to the joists and slab every three to four feet.
+2. Adding steel columns.
+Have a pro add steel columns as bracing.
+The columns should be pushed against a concrete block foundation, and then bolted to the joists and slab every three to four feet.

 In either case, a licensed engineer must design the bracing.